ThomasMertes/seed7/src/read_me.txt

                                destination file name must be
                                appended to the command.

-  CC_SOURCE_UTF8: Defined when the C compiler accepts UTF-8 encoded
+  CC_SOURCE_UTF8: Defined if the C compiler accepts UTF-8 encoded
                   file names in #line directives.
 The file names from #line directives are used by the debugger to allow source code debugging.